ezet/evelib/README.md

 * `Core` exposes all other API requests.

 #### Requests
-Map, Image and Core does not require any state, and are accessible through any EoLib instance, eg:
+Map, Image and Core does not require any state, and are accessible through any EveLib instance, eg:

     var lib = EveLib.Create();
     var data = lib.Core.GetStuffFromApi();